-There are 3 Gorilla families in Buhoma sectored namely;
+There are 3 Gorilla families in Buhoma sectored namely.

-Habinyanja family: this family was seen near the swamp in Bwindi and named Habinyanja in Rukiga this means a “place of water”.
+this family was seen near the swamp in Bwindi and named Habinyanja in Rukiga this means a “place of water”.
 This group was habituated in 1997 and first visited by tourists in 1999.
 The group consists of 18 members with 2 silverbacks.

-Rushegura family: this group was part of Habinyanja but later decided to separate after the death of silverback mugurusi in February 2002.
+This group was part of Habinyanja but later decided to separate after the death of silverback mugurusi in February 2002.
 Rushegura is the name of the place where the separation occurred.
 The family has 19 members with one silverback Mwirimu.
 This group is one of the calmest families staying in Buhoma village.

-Besides gorilla tracking, Buhoma sector has other activities like;
+Besides gorilla tracking, Buhoma sector has other activities like.

-Batwa community visits: Batwa are pygmies who were first inhabitants of the years, they lived in harmony with nature.
+Batwa are pygmies who were first inhabitants of the years, they lived in harmony with nature.
 In this case they showcase their vibrant songs and dances to visitors, their daily life, how they prepare their food, brewing local beer and many others.

-Hiking the trails.
 There are six main nature trails in Buhoma including Rushura Hill walk, Buhoma-Nkuringo trail, Ivi River walk, Muzubijiro Loop, Muyanga waterfall walk and Habinyanja trail.
 These trail a visitor is able to have the best forest walk experience, primate encounter, watch birds, view mountains and waterfalls.